coreshop/CoreShop/docs/docs/03_Bundles/Money_Bundle.md

 # Money Bundle

+The Money Bundle provides an efficient way to handle and format monetary values within CoreShop.

-## Installation
+## Installation Process

+To install the Money Bundle, use Composer:

 ```bash
 $ composer require coreshop/money-bundle:^4.0
 ```

-### Adding required bundles to kernel
+### Integrating with the Kernel

-You need to enable the bundle inside the kernel
+To enable the bundle, update the `AppKernel.php` file:

 ```php
 <?php